 At the Patent and Supreme Courts, parties appealing district court decisions regarding infringement may again only be represented by a Korean attorney-at-law, while parties appealing IPTAB/PVPTAB decisions may be represented by a Korean attorney-at-law, a patent attorney, or both.

 In response to a complaint, a potential opponent can file a response brief and is allowed to rebut the owner’s arguments during the hearing.
-The main grounds for rebuttal are that the opponent’s product does not fall within the scope of the patent, and that the patent at issue is invalid or corresponds to a free-to-practise technology.
+The main grounds for rebuttal are that the opponent’s product does not fall within the scope of the patent, and that the patent at issue is invalid or corresponds to free-to-practise technology.

 In a PI action, if a PI order is issued, the owner is required to post a bond in the amount determined by the court, and the court may order the owner to store the infringing products.
 Such bond is not required in permanent injunction actions.
-After the grant of a PI, if the patent at issue is found invalid or a final decision of non-infringement is issued, the opponent is entitled to file a claim for damages arising out of the PI.
+After the grant of a PI, if the patent at issue is found to be invalid or if a final decision of non-infringement is issued, the opponent is entitled to file a claim for damages arising out of the PI.

 Protective briefs as used in some European countries are not available in Korea.
 Instead, an alleged patent/utility model infringer may file a trial for confirmation of non-infringement to the IPTAB in order to obtain a decision of non-infringement.